-Russia says Ukrainian saboteurs launch cross-border attack
+Russia claims Ukraine crossborder sabotage raid; Kyiv denies

 Alexander Bogomaz, the governor of the Bryansk region, which borders Ukraine, said the group fired on a vehicle in Lyubechane, killing one man and wounding a child.
 He also said that a Ukrainian drone struck a house in the Sushany, setting it ablaze.

+Cherniak noted that a group calling itself the Russian Volunteer Corps had claimed responsibility for the attack in a video where they urge Russians to rebel.

+The Russian Volunteer Corps describes itself as “a volunteer formation in the Armed Forces of Ukraine.”
+Little is known about the group and it’s not immediately clear if the group indeed has any ties with the Ukrainian military.
+Nor was it clear from the Corps statement what action it took and what specific objectives it wanted to achieve.

-In Ukraine on Thursday, three people were killed and six others were injured when a Russian missile hit a five-story apartment building in a southeastern city.
+In Ukraine on Thursday, three people were killed and six others were wounded when a Russian missile hit a five-story apartment building in a southeastern city.

-Ukrainian President Volodymyr Zelenskyy said several floors of the building were destroyed in the strike, which occurred while it was still dark.
+Ukrainian President Volodymyr Zelenskyy said that several floors of the building were destroyed in the strike, which occurred while it was still dark.

 The State Emergency Service said in an online statement that it had rescued 11 people so far.

 Zaporizhzhia is a large city that had a population of more than 700,000 before Russia’s full-scale invasion of its neighbor just over a year ago.
-It is the administrative capital of the partially occupied Zaporizhzhia region, which is home to Europe’s largest nuclear plant.
+It’s the administrative capital of the partially occupied Zaporizhzhia region, which is home to Europe’s largest nuclear plant.

 Russian artillery, drones and missiles have pounded Ukrainian-held areas in the country’s south and east for months.
 Moscow denies aiming at civilian targets, but its indiscriminate shelling has wrought wide destruction in urban centers.